 Hackelia venusta Facts

-- This amazing plant also officially lists as an Endangered Species within the country in which it exists.
+- Quite unfortunately, though, this amazing plant also officially lists as an Endangered Species within the country in which it appears.
 That’s partly due to the fact that only about 770 individual plants presently remain in existence.
+Despite searches, to date, this comprises the entirety of its population.

-- Further, the primary threats to its existence appear to be habitat loss and its already scant numbers.
+- Further, the primary threat to its existence currently appears to be comprised of the danger of habitat loss.
+But, its already scant numbers also qualify as a problem.
 In this, unfortunately, the plant faces the same threats as many other species.
+However, its greatest threat likely comes from climate change.

-- Further, a single disaster such as severe weather or wildfire could potentially eradicate the entire species.
-But, despite all these facts, the plant does not yet have a listing on the IUCN Red List.
+- Finally, the Hackelia venusta nonetheless remains in a precarious position, due to the nature of its habitat.
+That’s because a single disaster such as severe weather or wildfire could potentially eradicate the entire species.
+But, despite all these facts, for unknown reasons, the plant does not yet have a listing on the IUCN Red List.

 Hackelia venusta Physical Description

-Firstly, the rather amazing Hackelia venusta evolved as a perennial herb.
+First of all, the truly amazing Hackelia venusta has many qualities to merit attention and appreciation.
+For one thing, the stunning flora evolved as a variety of perennial herb.
 In addition, each taproot produces several leafy stems.
-Somewhat surprisingly, each of these may be as much as 16 in (40 cm) in height.
+Somewhat surprisingly, each of these stems may be as much as 16 in (40 cm) in height.

-It also blooms between April and May when it produces large clusters of small flowers roughly 0.8 in (2 cm) across.
-These tiny but beautiful blooms typically present as either bluish or white in color.
+Furthermore, it also blooms between the months of April and May.
+At that time, this wonder of Nature produces large clusters of small flowers.
+These most commonly attain a size measuring roughly 0.8 in (2 cm) across.
+These tiny but beautiful blooms also typically present as either a pale bluish or bright white in color.

-Further, the fruit presents as a rather small nut covered in short, stiff, hair-like structures.
-Interestingly, these features cling tightly to any passing animal, allowing for successful dispersal of the seeds.
+Further, the fruit of the marvelous, though sadly rare, Hackelia venusta presents as a relatively small nut.
+This part of the plant also develops covered in short, stiff, hair-like structures.
+Highly interestingly, these features cling tightly to any passing animal, thereby allowing for successful dispersal of the seeds.

 - Kingdom: Plantae